Charlottesville car attack: Background and attack

 Rally participants prepare to enter Emancipation Park in Charlottesville, Virginia, on August 12, 2017.
 They carry Confederate battle flags, Gadsden flags, and a Nazi flag.

 The Unite the Right rally was a white supremacist rally that occurred in Charlottesville, Virginia from August 11 to 12, 2017.
 Jason Kessler, the organizer of the rally, had been protesting for months against the proposed removal of a statue of Confederate General Robert E. Lee in Emancipation Park in Charlottesville.

 The August rally had been preceded by a Ku Klux Klan rally in Charlottesville on July 8, 2017.
 That motivated many concerned local residents to ally with activist protesters against the white supremacists' rally the next month.

 Individuals and groups of different beliefs and tactics participated in a demonstration against the rally.
 Many counter-protesters turned out despite the potential threat of violence.
 Protesters and some militant counter-protesters attacked each other.
 According to a police report, on Saturday, August 12, 2017, "A school resource officer stationed at the intersection of 4th Street NE and Market Street was reassigned," after she radioed for assistance following violent skirmishes' breaking out causing her to feel unsafe."
-However, she was not replaced leaving the intersection without a police presence.
+However, she was not replaced, thus leaving the intersection without a police presence.

 According to the report, "unknown persons" displaced a sawhorse barricade set up to block traffic from moving down 4th Street South-East, away from the Downtown Mall—a pedestrian area spanning eight blocks along Main Street—toward East Water Street.
-They were impeded by a large group of counter-protesters who walked up Fourth Street Southeast towards Market Street.
-Three drivers, Lizete Short, Tadrint "Tay" Washington, and Fields, of three cars, a maroon Honda Odyssey minivan, a silver Toyota Camry sedan, and a silver 2010 Dodge Challenger coupe, respectively, were driving south along Fourth Street and stopped their vehicles for the people on foot at the intersection with Water Street.
-Fields backed up the Dodge over a block, crossing Downtown Mall (Main Street) and idled it for a moment, facing people headed to lunch along the mall and towards the crowd further down Fourth Street.
+Fields was driving south along Fourth Street behind two other drivers, Lizete Short and Tadrint "Tay" Washington, when they were impeded by a large group of counter-protesters heading towards Market Street.
+All three initially stopped their vehicles, a silver 2010 Dodge Challenger coupe, a maroon Honda Odyssey minivan, a silver Toyota Camry sedan, respectively.
+Fields then backed up over a block, idling for a moment on the other side of Downtown Mall (Main Street), still facing towards the crowd further down Fourth Street.